library(rstanarm)

 Note that the absolute value of the coefficient’s estimate is what we are after.

-The predictors with the strongest impact is disp
+The predictors with the strongest impact is disp, and cyl.
+The weakest influence has hp.

 Answerlist